Davidobot/BetterJoy/README.md

    * Requires ViGEm driver (provided in release)
 * Rumble support
 * Ability to rebind keys
+* __v3a__
+   * Added more app settings
+      * Ability to disable rumble
+      * Option to swap A-B and X-Y (on request of Paul)
+   * CemuHook gets fed correct data about the kind of connection the controller is on

 ### v2
 * Added Joycon support